Willi Castro Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox have a 4.62 team ERA that ranks 25th across all league pitching staffs.
+- The White Sox have a 4.62 team ERA that ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to allow 135 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The White Sox surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- In his last time out on Saturday, the righty went 5 1/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.
+- In his most recent time out on Tuesday, the right-hander went 3 2/3 innings against the New York Mets, giving up eight earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.